Are VA Loans Available for Boats and RVs?Updated: February 21, 2023

 VA Cash-out Refinance Eligibility Requirements

-For veterans to be eligible for a VA cash-out refinance, they need to meet all of the following requirements:
+To qualify for a VA cash-out refinance loan, veterans must meet all of the following requirements:

 - Qualify for a VA home loan, as demonstrated by your Certificate of Eligibility (COE)

-- Meet the VA’s and lender’s standards for income, credit score, debt-to-income ratio, and any other financial requirements
+- Meet VA and lender income, credit score, debt-to-income ratio and other financial requirements

-- Will live in the home – as a primary residence – you’re refinancing with the cash-out loan
+- Live in the home you’re refinancing as a primary residence

-Just because a borrower can pursue this cash-out strategy doesn’t mean he or she should.
+Just because a borrower can pursue this cash-out strategy doesn’t mean it’s the best choice.
 Before using VA cash-out refinance proceeds to purchase a boat or RV, veterans and service members should think about these additional considerations:

-- Increased monthly payments: When you refinance into a larger loan, you’ll inherently have larger loan payments.
-Assuming 3.5% interest and a 30-year loan, the monthly principal and interest payments for a $300,000 loan will be roughly $450 more per month than a $200,000 loan.
+- Increased monthly payments: When you refinance into a larger loan, you’ll have larger loan payments.
+Assuming 3.5% interest and a 30-year loan, the monthly principal and interest payments for a $300,000 loan would be roughly $450 more per month than a $200,000 loan.

 - Increased total interest payments: Interest represents the amount you pay to a lender for the privilege of borrowing money.
-As such, most borrowers want to minimize their mortgage interest payments.
-Over the life of a $300,000 loan with the same terms as above, borrowers will pay roughly $57,000 more in interest over the life of the loan than with a $200,000 mortgage.
+Most borrowers want to minimize their mortgage interest payments.
+Borrowers will pay roughly $57,000 more in interest over the life of a $300,000 loan than with a $200,000 mortgage.

 - Depreciating assets: In most situations, homes are appreciating assets, meaning they become more valuable over time.
-Most homeowners justify borrowing money to pay for a home based on this characteristic.
+This characteristic justifies mortgage loans for real property.
 Conversely, RVs and boats are depreciating assets, meaning they become less valuable over time.
-Borrowing money to buy something that loses its value isn’t always a wise personal finance decision.
+Borrowing money to buy something that loses value may not provide long-term benefits.

-No, you cannot use your VA loan to purchase a boat or RV.
-But, as this article illustrates, you can use a VA cash-out refinance on your primary residence to indirectly finance the purchase of one of these vehicles.
-But, before doing so, make sure you’ve balanced the associated costs of a larger loan against the benefits of owning a boat or RV.
+No, you can not use your VA loan to purchase a boat or RV.
+But, you can use a VA cash-out refinance on your primary residence to indirectly finance your purchase.
+Just make sure you balance costs associated with a larger loan against the benefits of owning a boat or RV.